 Keeping your dog warm at night

 Let’s move on to what he has to sleep on.
-He sleeps in my tent and I have never had a problem with him either damaging the tent floor or being over active in the tent.
+He sleeps in my tent and I have never had a problem with him either damaging the tent floor or being overactive in the tent.
 He actually has his own sleeping bag.
-I do find this a little bulky and heavy at around 2lbs – and I normally get to carry this so its also takes up room in my backpack.
-However its really convenient to be able to throw it on the ground when we are in camp and have somewhere where he can quickly settle – as you can see his pretty happy.
+I do find this a little bulky and heavy at around 2lbs – and I normally get to carry this so it also takes up room in my backpack.
+However, it’s really convenient to be able to throw it on the ground when we are in camp and have somewhere where he can quickly settle – as you can see his pretty happy.
 In summer this is pretty much warm enough and I’ll just shake this out and then put it in my tent.

 If it’s a little chillier I’ll add two extra items.
-The sleeping bag has a space for a pad and although Ruffwear have one that fits perfectly inside – I think that half a closed-cell foam pad works just as well.
-I just cut al old one I had in half.
+The sleeping bag has a space for a pad and although Ruffwear has one that fits perfectly inside – I think that half a closed-cell foam pad works just as well.
+I just cut an old one I had in half.
 Then if it’s super cold I have a down comforter that I got from Costco for the bargain price of $25.
-Unfortunately they don’t seem to stock these anymore.
-All together they make quite the cosy sleep system for Hunter,
+Unfortunately, they don’t seem to stock these anymore.
+All together they make quite the cozy sleep system for Hunter,

 Despite all this to make sure he’s warm – there still is the occasional night where I seem to wake up and find him under my quilt and on my pad!
 You can’t beat backpacking with your hound!